aferust/dvector/README.md

 # dvector
-Simple dynamic array implementation for D that fits my needs.
+Dynamic array implementation for D that fits my needs.
  * compatible with betterC.
  * compatible with std.range (with empty, front, back, popFront, popBack, save)